Heinzaybo/Group6-/Use cases/usecase3.md

-# USE CASE: 3 Organize all the countries in the continent organised by largest population to smallest.
+# USE CASE: 3 Organize all the countries in the region organised by largest population to smallest.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context